SackofCodetatoes/journal/journal.md

+been a bit out of touch but been focused on various aspects thats dificult to create a defined habbit plans to react app to stay on top of react techs

+temp coach to be cory for the following month agenda of things to do might be to create a react app to review frontend technologies.
+Use react app to create my artist site.

 self note is not to apply for positions that don't neccesarily include skills i am very fluent at currently.
 Given that i have experience, it's not very wise to do so.